PartlySaneStudios/partly-sane-skies/pages/features/list.md

 ### Crêpes

 Have you ever wanted to make crêpes, and don't have access to internet, but you do have access to SkyBlock?
 Well we've got you covered.
 Simply by doing /crêpes, you too can make crêpes from some random recipe we found on the internet.

-### Privacy

-This toggle blocks other mods wanting to send data to their servers.
-Currently supported mods are essentials & dungeon guide.
-If you know more mods that send that kind of data, feel free to report that in our discord server.
-This is a privacy feature, and is off by default.

 # Chat Features